Last Updated on September 11, 2022 by Dave Farquhar

 Why did Atari build such a half-baked 8-bit system?

 This raises a question.
 If the Atari 2600 was 8-bit, why did Atari cripple it so badly?
 Cost.
 Atari designed the Atari 2600 to cost $199 at launch.
+That was a hard price point to hit in September 1977.
 Just the 8K of memory it would have taken to give the graphics chip a proper frame buffer would have cost over $200 in 1977.
 An Intel or Motorola 8-bit CPU of that time cost over $100, all alone.

 Atari built what they could to meet that $199 launch price in 1977.
 Technology marched on, meaning the console had to compete with better and better systems with each passing year, which is why I argue with those who say the Atari 2600 was a disaster.
 And competitor Coleco obviously didn’t think so, otherwise they wouldn’t have cloned the Atari 2600 in 1982.

 That’s not to say Atari didn’t make mistakes.
 The original implementation of Pac Man could have been better.
 The later implementation of Ms Pac Man, which had better color and less flicker, proved it.
 But it’s unfair to call the hardware design a mistake.
 Had Atari built a costlier system, the 2600 might have been dead on arrival instead of selling 30 million units.
-In 1977, $199 was a lot of money, so asking for more would have limited the number of units sold.
+In 1977, $199 was a lot of money, the equivalent of $972 in 2022.
+Asking for more would have limited the number of units sold.